 More Healthy Vegan Thanksgiving Desserts You’ll Love

 If you make something from The Banana Diaries, I would love to see your creations!
 Don’t forget tot rate this recipe and leave a comment below!
 Also, follow along with me on Instagram, Pinterest, YouTube, and Facebook for more vegan recipe inspiration!Print

 Vegan Sweet Potato Pie

-Easy and delicious vegan sweet potato pie that’s lightly sweetened with maple syrup and an absolute showstopper at any holiday, Thanksgiving, or Christmas table!
+Deliciously creamy vegan sweet potato pie is a twist on the traditional Southern sweet potato pie!
+Completely dairy free and gluten free, this easy sweet potato pie is smooth and rich while being packed with sweet cinnamon!
+Perfect for any holiday, Thanksgiving, or Christmas table!
 Completely vegan, dairy free, and with the option of being Paleo and/or gluten free!

 - Prep Time: 30